Security Home

 a photo of a Leeo smart siren plugged into a wall outletLeeo is a standalone security device that links to other monitors in your home, alerting you to smoke or carbon monoxide leaks.leeo

 Choosing none of the above doesn't mean you're out of choices.
-Another option is a DVR/security-camera package or home monitoring systems, which includes a digital video recorder connected via coaxial or Ethernet cable to two or more security cameras.
+Another option is a DVR/security camera package or home monitoring system, which includes a digital video recorder connected via coaxial or Ethernet cable to two or more security cameras.
 When a camera's motion sensor detects movement inside or outside the house, the system captures video for storage on the DVR's hard drive.
-These type of systems are normally used by small business as well as homeowners with very large homes.
+These types of systems are normally used by small businesses and homeowners with very large homes.

-In 2009, camera packages made the smartphone connection for the first time to send motion-detection alerts to your smartphone and let you stream live camera video.
-Suppliers of DVR packages include NightOwl, Lorex by Flir and Swann.
+In 2009, camera packages made the smartphone connection for the first time, sending motion-detection alerts to your smartphone and letting you stream live camera video.
+Suppliers of DVR packages include NightOwl, Lorex by Flir, and Swann.

-Other security options include standalone motion-sensing Wi-Fi cameras and floodlights which have HD security cameras..
-These devices stream live video to smartphones, which also access security-camera clips stored in the cloud.
-They're available from dozens of companies, including Nest Cam, Flir, Maximus, Ring and Logitech's Circle 2.
-We are also starting to see swecurity cameras come to market that offer facial recognition.
-Cameras by Ooma Butterfleye and Lighthouse have very good facial recognition technology but it comes at a price.
-There are other devices, like Leeo, will connect to your smoke and carbon monoxide alarms, alerting you through your smartphone when these monitors are triggered.
-However, when looking at these type of cameras make sure you learn if there is a charge for storing the videos.
-Some of the manufacturers offer free video storage in the cloud for 24 hours up to 7 days then start charging you a monthly fee.
+Other security options include standalone motion-sensing Wi-Fi cameras and floodlights with HD security cameras..
+These devices stream live video to smartphones, accessing security camera clips stored in the cloud.
+They're available from dozens of companies, including Nest Cam, Flir, Maximus, Ring, and Logitech's Circle 2.
+We are also seeing security cameras that offer facial recognition come to market.
+Cameras by Ooma Butterfleye and Lighthouse have very good facial recognition technology, but they come at a price.
+Other devices, like Leeo, will connect to your smoke and carbon monoxide alarms, alerting you through your smartphone when these monitors are triggered.
+However, when looking at these types of cameras, ensure you learn if there is a charge for storing the videos.
+Some manufacturers offer free video storage in the cloud for 24 hours up to 7 days, and then start charging you a monthly fee.
 Others charge you a monthly fee based on the GB of videos you want to save.
-One way around paying this monthly fee would be to look for cameras that have microSD slots for you to store videos on the cameras.
-You will be able to access the videos via your smartphone if and when needed.
+One way around paying this monthly fee would be to look for cameras with microSD slots to store videos on the cameras.
+You can access the videos via your smartphone if and when needed.

-Another popular gadgets among homeowners is smart video doorbell.
-It not only alerts your smartphone when someone rings the bell, but it lets you see who's at the door and talk to them in real time from anywhere, thanks to the doorbell's embedded video camera, speaker and microphone.
+Another popular gadget among homeowners is a smart video doorbell.
+These not only alert your smartphone when someone rings the bell but also let you see who's at the door and talk to them in real time from anywhere, thanks to the doorbell's embedded video camera, speaker, and microphone.
 They're available from Ring, SkyBell, August Home, and others.

-These and other new product options make security more affordable, and they bring smart-home technology—once limited to high-priced custom-installed systems—to everyone.
+These and other new product options make security more affordable and bring smart-home technology—once limited to high-priced custom-installed systems—to everyone.
 If you are a renter or homeowner, we recommend you decide what you want to secure and select a system that fits your needs.
-Also make sure the system can easily be expanded or transported, depending on how long you plan to live in your new smart home.
+Also, ensure the system can easily be expanded or transported, depending on how long you plan to live in your new smart home.

 If you need help installing a home security system, go to HomeAdvisor.com.
 They can help find someone in your area.